dsolstad/Network-Tools/readme.md

 $ cat targets.txt | xargs -I CMD -P 3 python3 nmapsegtest.py CMD
 ```

+More documention can be found in the top section of the script.

 ## nmapscan.py - Nmap scanning simplified
 This is just a wrapper around Nmap which will run a full host discovery, tcp, udp, os and version scan.
 It will also create output files for each host in all formats.